PennyLaneAI/pennylane/README.md

 - *Follow the gradient*.
 Hardware-friendly **automatic differentiation** of quantum circuits.

 - *Batteries included*.
 Built-in tools for **quantum machine learning**, **optimization**, and **quantum chemistry**.
-Rapidly prototype with built-in quantum simulators with backpropagation support.
+Rapidly prototype using the built-in quantum simulators with backpropagation support.

 ## Installation